When I say Miami, do you think “adult vacation?” It’s time to change your mind!

 We also did a photo shoot with Flytographer while we were here, which was a great way to remember our vacation.
 We’ve done this at a few fun destinations before, but especially loved the backdrop here!
 Use my link here to get $25 off your shoot, if you want to try it!

 If you want to escape the city, head to Pinecrest Gardens, which is essentially a tropical rainforest in the middle of Miami.
-It’s a popular place for locals to bring the kids because it is quiet and clean, with a friendly staff and affordable prices….and plenty of shade.
+It’s a popular place for locals to bring the kids because it is quiet and clean, with a friendly staff, affordable prices, and plenty of shade.

-Since its inception, the Wynwood Walls program has seen over 50 artists representing 16 countries and have covered over 80,000 square feet of walls!
+Since its inception, the Wynwood Walls program has seen over 50 artists representing 16 countries and has covered over 80,000 square feet of wall.

 Finally, three more pieces of advice: Go early so you can take your selfies and photos with a smaller crowd and without baking in the sun; prepare to stay longer than you plan, because it is breathtaking and there is so much to see; and cool off with an icee from a street vendor for the kids and a delicious (best in Miami??) nitrogen cold brew from Panther Coffee...right near the Walls.

 PS – If you want a guided tour with the kids, we recommend this one.
 It’s affordable and only an hour.

 James Deering was an industrialist and antique collector from Paris who built a grand home just outside Miami, which is now the Vizcaya Museum.

 Are young kids going to LOVE this place?
 Probably not, but it is great for older kids to get a glimpse of European architecture, and everyone is going to love the gardens on the water, and the labyrinth.